nalgi/Pan-Tompkins_QRS-detector_and_Datalogger/README.md

 # Pan-Tompkins_QRS-detector_and_Datalogger
-Arduino based AD8232 Pan-Tompkins QRS-detector and Datalogger
+Provided is an Arduino based AD8232 Pan-Tompkins QRS-detector and Datalogger that can plot and send Serial information to Unity (Arduino_QRS-detector) at the same time as well as an Unity 3D script (Arduino_Read) that receives the data.
+The processed Arduino data can be also send to other programs and is not limited to Unity 3D alone.

+For more in depth details and performance, see the following paper: (Link to paper)

+It is possible

 * © Script written by Tim Möller